TylerBarnes/wordsby-admin/README.md

 - Discourages search engines from indexing the WP install
 - Redirects all WP pages to the admin login
 - Uses TGM plugin activation to require ACF, and other useful plugins
+- Page edit permalinks direct to the build site instead of the current WP site.

 ## For the future